andsnw/greybox/README.md

 # Greybox - DAST Framework for Ethereum Smart Contracts

-Greybox is a Dynamic Application Security Testing (DAST) framework for Ethereum smart contracts, inspired by Nuclei for EthSydney Hackathon 2024.
+Greybox is a Dynamic Application Security Testing (DAST) framework for Ethereum smart contracts, inspired by the Nuclei framework.

 ## Installation